nthnn/yttria-lang/README.md

 - `npm run install-modules` - Used for installing required node modules.
 Should be executed after downloading or cloning the whole repository.

+- `npm run daemon-core` - Command for starting a listening nodemon every code changes on the Yttria's compiler core.

-- `npm run build` - For cleaning up existing multiple source file builds, and then re-building again.
+- `npm run build-core` - For cleaning up existing multiple source file builds, and then re-building again the compiler core of Yttria.

+- `npm run clean-core` - Cleaning up all the compiler core build files.

+- `npm run pack-core` - Package up the latest code base of the compiler core to generate executables for Linux, macOS, Windows, and Alpine.

+- `npm run core` - Run the latest built Yttria compiler on console.

-- `npm run daemon` - Command for starting a listening nodemon every code changes.
+- `npm run daemon-cli-tool` - Command for starting a listening nodemon every code changes on the CLI tool.

+- `npm run build-cli-tool` - For cleaning up existing multiple source file builds, and then re-building again the CLI tool.

-- `npm run clean` - Cleaning up all the build files.
+- `npm run clean-cli-tool` - Cleaning up all the CLI tool build files.

-- `npm run pack` - Package up the latest code base to generate executables for Linux, macOS, Windows, and Alpine.
+- `npm run pack-cli-tool` - Package up the latest code base of the CLI tool to generate executables for Linux, macOS, Windows, and Alpine.

-- `npm run yttria` - Run the latest built Yttria on console.
+- `npm run cli-tool` - Run the latest built CLI tool on console.

+- `npm run pack` - Can be used for packaging up both compiler core of Yttria and the CLI tool.

+- `npm run clean-packages` - Cleans up the build files and the distributable files.

 ## Contributing